When Is the Best Time

 - Plenty of energy food - the hike is long and strenuous.

-- Minimum 3 litres of water for each hiker - you will sweat a lot.
+- Minimum 3 litres of water for each hiker and electrolytes; you are sweating extremely on this strenuous track.

-- Rain and windproof jacket - weather can change quickly, especially in higher elevation.
+- Rain and windproof jacket - weather can change quickly, especially at a higher elevation.

 - A good camera - for your most thrilling adventure